Blockchain game

 Video games can include elements that use blockchain technologies, including cryptocurrencies and non-fungible tokens (NFTs), often as a form of monetization.
 These elements typically allow players to trade in-game items for cryptocurrency, or represent in-game items with NFTs.
 Blockchain games have existed since 2017, gaining wider attention from the video game industry in 2021, when several AAA publishers expressed an intent to include this technology in the future.
 Players, developers, and game companies have criticized the use of blockchain technology in video games for being exploitative, environmentally unsustainable, and unnecessary.

 A subset of these games are also known as play-to-earn games because they include systems that allow players to earn cryptocurrency through gameplay.

 Concept

-Blockchain technology, such as cryptocurrencies and NFTs, provides potential monetization routes for video games.
-Many live-service games offer in-game customization options, such as character skins or other in-game items, which the players can earn and trade with other players using in-game currency.
-Some games also allow for trading of virtual items using real-world currency, but this may be illegal in some countries where video games are seen as akin to gambling.
-This has led to gray market issues such as skin gambling, and so publishers typically have shied away from allowing players to earn real-world funds from games.
-Blockchain games typically allow players to trade in-game items for cryptocurrency, which can then be exchanged for money, which may sidestep some problems associated with gray markets due to blockchain's traceability.
+Blockchains have been used by game developers and publishers as a tool for video game monetization.
+Many video games offer in-game customization options, such as changes to a character's appearance, improved equipment, or other options.
+In some live-service games, players can also trade with other players, either directly or via in-game currency.
+Trading of virtual items for money may be illegal in some countries where this is classified as illegal/under-age gambling, money laundering, or securities fraud.
+This has led to gray market activity such as skin gambling, and publishers often attempt to prohibit players from earning real-world funds from games for legal reasons.
+To avoid these regulations, blockchain games allow players to trade in-game items for cryptocurrency, which can then be exchanged for money via a cryptocurrency exchange.